WWmore/DOS/README.md

   - if you want to test how it works, just try python files in geometrylab/test: ex. run paneling.py, then a GUI window will be opened.

-  - if you want to add a new project, you can create a new folder similar to the folder 'archgeolab'.
-Then the mesh geometry, optimization and GUI will be based on the files in geometrylab folder.
+  - if you want to add a new optimization project, you can create a new folder similar to the folder 'archgeolab'.
+Then the mesh geometry, optimization and GUI will be based on the files in geometrylab folder (please refer to archgeolab).

   - archgeolab/archgeometry: meshpy.py --> quadrings.py --> gridshell_new.py --> gui_basic.py --> guidedprojection_orthonet.py --> opt_gui_orthonet.py --> readfile_orthonet.py